EARLY WATER HISTORY -- S.O. OSBORN DRUG STORE ON MAIN AND DOUGLAS

 2008 TO PRESENT - A NEW CHAPTER BEGINS

-In 2008, the City of Ames Water & Pollution Control Department conducted a study to determine the future water needs and demands of the community and the results of the study showed that the current water plant (at 300 E. 5th Street) would not be able to sustain that demand.
+In 2008, the City of Ames Water & Pollution Control Department conducted a study to determine the future water needs and demands of the community and the results of the study showed that the water plant located at 300 E. 5th Street would not be able to sustain that demand.

 On August 26, 2017, the Water Treatment Plant held a ribbon-cutting and open house for the public.
 Over 1,300 visitors came through the doors to see the new plant in operation.